Arrow algebras: Introduction

 The main contributions of this paper are therefore as follows: \begin{enumerate} \item We introduce the notion of an arrow algebra and give numerous examples. \item We show how for each arrow algebra one can construct an associated \emph{arrow topos}.
 This construction goes via the tripos-to-topos construction \cite{hylandjohnstonepitts80,vanoosten08}, so, in fact, what we do is construct an associated \emph{arrow tripos}. \item We show that arrow algebras are closed under a notion of a subalgebra given by \emph{nuclei}.
 This is inspired by locale theory where there is a correspondence between sublocales of a locale $A$ and nuclei on a locale $A$.
-We define a notion of a nucleus on arrow algebra and we show how such a nucleus gives rise to another arrow algebra (which should be thought of as a ``subalgebra'').
-This is an example of a construction which fails for implicative algebras. \item We illustrate the flexibility of the theory of arrow algebras by showing how they can be used to construct various toposes for Kreisel's modified realizability. \end{enumerate} The precise contents of our paper are as follows.
-In Section 2 we recall Miquel's notion of an implicative algebra as well as the notion of a tripos and a partial combinatory algebra.
-In Section 3 we introduce the notion of an arrow algebra, give a range of examples and show that they are closed under a notion of subalgebra induced by a nucleus.
-In Section 4 we show how one can interpret $\lambda$-terms from the untyped $\lambda$-calculus in arrow algebras.
-This will be used in Section 5, where we show how one can construct triposes from arrow algebras.
-In Section 6 we will show how the tripos obtained from a subalgebra of an arrow algebra is a subtripos of the tripos obtained from the original algebra.
-In Section 7 we will use the theory we have developed to construct various toposes for modified realizability.
-In the conclusion, Section 8, we will comment on related work and indicate some directions for future research.
+We define a notion of a nucleus on arrow algebra and we show how such a nucleus gives rise to another arrow algebra (which should be thought of as a ``subalgebra''). \item We illustrate the flexibility of the theory of arrow algebras by showing how they can be used to construct various toposes for Kreisel's modified realizability. \end{enumerate}